Search underway for a century-old painting used in CT Mass

 The painting has been the centerpiece for the celebration since 1931 when the Settefratese Social Club — the host of the Mass — was founded in Stamford.

-The painting depicts a young shepherdess kneeling in prayer side-by-side with an angel before the Lady Madonna.
+The 6-foot (2-meter) painting depicts a young shepherdess kneeling in prayer side-by-side with an angel before the Lady Madonna.

-During the yearly celebration, people typically kneel before the painting, which is in homage to a local legend in the greater Lazio region, and offer silent prayers.

-For copyright information, check with the distributor of this item, The Advocate.